solo-io/gloo-edge-use-cases/production-helm-values/README.md

 # Helm values samples for production

-The main documentation is here: https://docs.solo.io/gloo-edge/latest/operations/production_deployment/
+_The main documentation is here: https://docs.solo.io/gloo-edge/latest/operations/production_deployment/_

-Pick Helm values snippets in the different files and merge them together.
+Compose your own Helm values file from the samples in this directory.

 Commands shown below require `yq` version 1.4.x